Cambridge Investment Research Chief Compliance Officer in Main Campus, Iowa

-Oversee all operational activities of the firm from a compliance perspective to ensure proper controls and documentation are in place
+Oversee all operational activities of the broker-dealer from a compliance perspective to ensure proper controls and documentation are in place

-Draft and submit all required documentation, including Form ADV, policies and procedures, code of ethics, business continuity plan
+Draft and submit all required documentation, including Form BD, policies and procedures, and business continuity plan

 Monitor and review of any regulatory developments that impact the Firm